 I know that labor can be super confusing — which is why most people take a class on it.
 Don’t be one of those ladies who WISHED they’d gotten one.

-The Online Prenatal class for Couples is for busy couples who lack time and want more knowledge about the birthing process to get quick, engaging and accurate prenatal education so they can have a more relaxed pregnancy & birth.
+The Online Prenatal class for Couples will simplify the labor process so you can have a more relaxed pregnancy & birth.

 - You’re worried about wasting time in a class, you already have so much to do